 Stainless steel can last a lifetime with proper care as it is much better at resisting stains, rust, and corrosion when compared to silverware and other metals.
 As a good practice before taking them in use, we recommend cleaning your flatware and kitchenware with hot water and mild soap or detergent.
 We would love your flatware and kitchenware to last forever for you and below are some dos and don’ts to keep them in prime shape.

 - Ensure flatware is dried with table cloth before storing

 - Wash your flatware separately from aluminum, sterling or silver-plated items as pitting can occur caused by an electrochemical reaction.

 - Try to rotate your flatware so that all pieces maintain a consistency of finish over time.

 - Once or twice a year clean all your stainless with mild stainless steel cleaner.

-- Encourage removing flatware before hot air cycle of your dishwasher as hot air drying increases the chances of discoloration and corrosion.
+- Encourage removing flatware before hot air cycle of your dishwasher as hot air increases the chances of discoloration and corrosion.

 - Store your flatware in a tarnish-proof environment.